PalaniappanYeagappan/Johnson-and-Johnson-Robotics-Controls-Job-Simulation-Forage/README.md

 ## 💡 Why This Project Matters

-This project demonstrates a complete **robotics and controls engineering workflow**, from diagnostics to design optimization and validation, applied in a **medical robotics context** where precision, reliability, and safety are critical.
+This project demonstrates a comprehensive **robotics and controls engineering workflow**, encompassing diagnostics, design optimisation, and validation, applied in a **medical robotics context** where precision, reliability, and safety are paramount.
 It highlights how data-driven engineering decisions can improve system performance margins in healthcare-focused robotic systems.

 ---